apitally/apitally-dotnet/README.md

 individual API consumers, allowing you to make informed, data-driven engineering and product decisions.

+### Request logs

+Drill down from insights to individual API requests or use powerful search and filters to find specific requests.
+View correlated application logs and traces for a complete picture of each request, making troubleshooting faster and easier.

 ### Error tracking

 Understand which validation rules in your endpoints cause client errors.
 Capture error details and stack traces for 500 error responses, and have them linked to Sentry issues automatically.

-### Request logging

-Drill down from insights to individual requests or use powerful filtering to understand how consumers have interacted with your API.
-Configure exactly what is included in the logs to meet your requirements.

-### API monitoring & alerting
+### API monitoring & alerts

 Get notified immediately if something isn't right using custom alerts, synthetic uptime checks and heartbeat monitoring.
-Notifications can be delivered via email, Slack or Microsoft Teams.
+Alert notifications can be delivered via email, Slack and Microsoft Teams.

-## Install
+## Getting started

 Install the NuGet package: